rnwood/DataVerseALM-legacy/README.md

 ## How to import the solution and data so you can view and edit it ##
 - Get the latest version og all the files from source control into your repository. e.g. `Git pull`
-- Create an empty PowerApps environment with a DataVerse database select ing ****Yes/No**** to D365 option).
+- Create an empty PowerApps environment with a DataVerse database
 - Open an PowerShell prompt and execute the following command:

   `& pathto\import.ps1 -verbose`

   Where `pathto` is the path to your workspace folder for this repo.
-- The first time you run the script, it will prompt you to connect to a CRM organisation.
+- The first time you run the script, it will prompt you to connect to a DataVerse environment.
 Connect to the organisation you've setup for development.
 Subsequent invocations in the same PowerShell session will remember the connection which was selected.
 - The script will now:
   - Deploy the correct version of Core dependency (not if you're working on Core itself obviously)
-  - Import the unmanaged CRM solution from the `solution` subfolder.
+  - Import the unmanaged DataVerse solution from the `solution` subfolder.
 (This uses the Solution Packager tool provided by the PowerApps SDK to turn these files into a normal `.zip` solution file.)
   - Import the configuration data from the `data` subfolder.

-## Editing the CRM solution
+## Editing the DataVerse solution

 After importing the latest version you can edit the PowerApps solution using the normal facilities in the PowerApps Maker UI.